An integral sliding-mode parallel control approach for general nonlinear systems via piecewise affine linear models: System Description and Preliminaries

-Based on~(\ref{par1}), the state $\bar{x}\left( t \right)$ within an ellipsoid region $\mathcal{S}_i$ satisfies
+Based on~(\ref{par1}), the state $\bar{x}\left( t \right)$ within an ellipsoid region $\mathcal{F}_i$ satisfies

+It is noted that the PALM in~(\ref{pls}) approximates a smooth nonlinear system via linearization at multi-operating points in both the system state space and the control space~\cite{teixeira1998stabilizing}.
+However, some prior knowledge of the system behavior, which is often very difficult to obtain for complicated systems, is essential in this modeling process.
+One can refer to~\cite{cao1997analysis} for an approach to identifying these operating points via clustering algorithms.
+With the linearization points determined, the system space can be partitioned into a series of slab subspaces in~(\ref{par2}), each one of which envelops an operating point~\cite{johansson2003piecewise}, and can be formulated as in~(\ref{par4}).

-By regarding the approximation errors arising during the modeling procedure as norm-bounded uncertainty terms, one can conclude that an ISMC scheme robustly stabilizing the uncertain PWA in~(\ref{pls}) can stabilize the original nonlinear system in~(\ref{nonl}) simultaneously.
-By now, there have been few results on the ISMC design for PWAs.
-Considering the equivalence between a T-S fuzzy system and an uncertain PWA~\cite{cao1997analysis}, one may extend the fuzzy ISMC approach in~\cite{ho2007robust} to our case.
-However, the approach in~\cite{ho2007robust} is useful only when the nonlinear system in~(\ref{nonl}) has a constant and linear input channel.
-This motivates us to develop a new ISMPC scheme that stabilizes the general non-affine nonlinear system in~(\ref{nonl}) based on its corresponding PALM in (\ref{pls}) and to remove those restrictions.
+By regarding the approximation errors arising during the modeling procedure as norm-bounded uncertainty terms, one can conclude that an ISMC scheme robustly stabilizing the PALM in~(\ref{pls}) can stabilize the original nonlinear system in~(\ref{nonl}) simultaneously.
+Considering the equivalence between a T-S fuzzy system and an uncertain PALM~\cite{cao1997analysis}, one may extend the fuzzy ISMC approach in~\cite{rubagotti2011integral,li2013adaptive,jiang2018novel} to our case.
+However, the approaches in~\cite{rubagotti2011integral,li2013adaptive,jiang2018novel} are useful only when the nonlinear system in~(\ref{nonl}) has a constant and linear input channel.
+This motivates us to develop a new ISMC scheme that stabilizes the general non-affine nonlinear system in~(\ref{nonl}) based on its corresponding PALM in (\ref{pls}) and to remove these restrictions.